ppreshant/flow_cytometry/notes-flowcytometry.md

 	- How to ensure that the order of samples is matched by the replacement file name?
 I guess the data.frame workflow might be easier, make a new column called well

 ## file handling
+Implement a regex command to capture files from multiple directories (S050 - multiday expt).
+- [ ] How to solve the problem of non unique names?

 Directory checking in `1-reading_multidata_fcs`
 - [x] Check for empty directory to future proof when a directory exists but has no files in it
 - [ ] Change sampleNames of the fcs set when [reading files](https://rdrr.io/bioc/flowWorkspace/man/load_cytoset_from_fcs.html) by passing a vector(?) to